JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 touch ./ansible/inventory/hosts
 ```

-Hosts files use group names like `[group-name]` followed by a list of IP addresses or dns names for the servers to configure within that group.
-It's also possible to add variables necessary to use the server on the same line.
-Here we have `ansible_user` which is the remote user that will be used to execute tasks:
+Hosts files uses group names like `[group-name]` followed by a list of IP addresses or dns names for the servers that are configured within the group.
+Within this `hosts` file, it's also possible to add variables for individual servers.
+Here we have `ansible_user`, which is the remote user that will be used to execute tasks:

 ```
 # Content of hosts file for demonstration